 .45 (ABV) x 0.1 oz bitters = .45 total alcohol content

 Total drink volume: 12.0 oz (soda or tonic) + 0.5 oz (melted ice) + 0.1 oz (bitters) = 12.6 ounce drink

 So are bitters safe in recovery?
-Seriously – it’s all about your taste, personal preference, and protecting YOUR sobriety.
+At the end of the day, a few drops of bitters in a can of bubbly water has less alcohol than a non-alcoholic beer or a kombucha and just a bit more than grape juice.
+But seriously – and I cannot stress this enough – it’s all about your taste, personal preference, and protecting your sobriety.
 Bitters are herbal, not sweet, and the alcohol could likely be detected by the most discerning of palates.
 For me, it doesn’t have much more effect on my taste buds than a fancy, bitter tonic water or an herbal non-alcoholic mixer, like Seedlip.
 If the warm, biting sting of alcohol (or even the thought of alcohol being in your drink) triggers your alcohol want-more-need-more receptors, then don’t drink bitters.
-Not to get all AA-woo woo on you guys, but as my sponsor said, “it’s between you and your higher power.”
-And so it is, whatever that may be.
+It’s between you and your higher power or intuition – you are the protector of your own sobriety.